 How to Prevent Slips on Ice More Frequently

 What's the first thing you think of when you see snow falling or frost forming on the ground?
-Does your reaction default to either being, "Yay, it's snowing!" or "Oh NO, it's snowing!"?
-Your reaction depends entirely on what kind of day you're facing.
+Is your default reaction usually, "Yay, it's snowing!" or are you someone who usually says, "Oh NO, it's snowing!"?
+Your reaction depends entirely on what kind of lifestyle you live and what kind of day you're facing.
+If it’s your day off, enjoy watching the snow fall!
+If you have to drive to work or walk your dog, however, that latter reaction is valid.

-When it comes to winter living in the metro Vancouver BC area, we're no strangers to snow and ice.
-That being said, it never hurts to go over the basics.
-Here are our physiotherapist's tips on how to prevent slips on ice and icy roads and areas.
+When it comes to the winter months in the metro Vancouver BC area, we're no strangers to living with snow and ice, especially if we’re taking the bus or walking to work.
+That being said, it never hurts to go over the basics of outside safety if you have no choice but to go outside during these conditions.
+Here are our top tips on how to prevent slips on ice and icy roads and areas more frequently.

 Naturally if you're planning on going out into the snow on foot, you're going to have to be strategic about it.
-While that walk to the bus stop or to work may not have taken longer than a few minutes in the spring and summer, during winter and harsher weather conditions that time can definitely extend.
+While that walk to the bus stop or to work may have only taken a few minutes in the spring and summer, during winter and harsher weather conditions that time can definitely extend.

-Really think about a lot of things before you go out and you're seeing snowfall warnings.
-Start with how long it already takes you to walk, then consider your footwear (more on that below), the bus schedule, traffic, and any other obstacles you wouldn't consider to be such during warmer months.
+Really think about a lot of things when you see snowfall warnings in the weather forecast and before you go out.
+Start with how long it already takes you to walk around, then consider your footwear (more on that below), the bus schedule, traffic, and any other obstacles you wouldn't consider to be such during the warmer months.
 Then, allow yourself to plan to take twice as long.
 That way, you're not rushing on your walk.

 Loosen up before you head out

 Stretching is a good thing to do any given time of the day, however it's especially necessary before you go anywhere in cold and icy weather.
 Warm-ups are a good way to tell your body that it's time to move, even if you're just trying to make it to the bus stop down the street.
-Getting the blood flowing only takes a few minutes and it even relaxes your muscles, thus preventing pulled muscles if strain while walking in the cold is likely going to be a thing.
+Getting the blood flowing only takes a few minutes and it even relaxes your muscles.
+Thus, you’re preventing pulled muscles and strain while walking in the cold.

 For more tips on pulled muscles themselves, check out our previous post "Ice or Heat?
 What to Do If You Pull a Muscle".